jia-von/data_engineer_take_home_assessment/README.md

 All solutions to the SQL assessment are found in directory `SQL`.
 You may copy and paste queries from `sql_solution.sql` in a PostgreSQL database.

 ## Scripting
-All aolutions for the scripting assessment are found in `scripting` directory.
+All solutions for the scripting assessment are found in `scripting` directory.
 You may test the Python script.
 ```bash
 $ cd scripting